1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 (h) It shall not be liable to submit any report or disclose any of its business to any organization or body other than the, SFAI or the FAI which may at any time request the entire records of the SFAI affiliated League to be submitted for examination by whomever the SFAI Executive Committee shall deem to be most suited to carry out any such examination.

-(i) It shall cater for all boys up to the age of sixteen years on the first day of January of the year in which the season concludes.
-A maximum of 3 girls can play on boys teams up to and including the U/16 age group, girls can also play one year below their nominal age group, for example a girl eligible to play at U/14 can play on an U/13 boys team in addition to being eligible to play for her club’s girls team at her nominal, or higher, age group.
+(i) It shall cater for all boys and girls up to the age of sixteen years on the first day of January of the year in which the season concludes.
+A maximum of 3 girls can play on boys teams up to and including the U/16 age group, girls can also play one year below their nominal age group on boys’ teams, for example a girl eligible to play at U/14 can play on an U/13 boys team in addition to being eligible to play for her club’s girls team at her nominal, or higher, age group.

 (k) A representative of a League shall not be entitled to more than actual out-of-pocket expenses when representing the League on any occasion.